The Fatigued Caregiver

-When you’re the only caregiver for someone, handling the burden alone can be overwhelming emotionally.
+When you’re the sole caregiver for someone, handling the burden alone, it can be overwhelming emotionally.

-The reasons for failure by other family members to step-up and help are numerous and varied.
+The reasons for failure by other family members to step-up and help-out are numerous and varied.

-I remember my own brother saying he was so glad I had no problems with Mom’s dementia because he just couldn’t handle it.
+I remember my own brother saying he was so glad I had no problem with Mom’s dementia because he just couldn’t handle it.
 It got on his nerves.
-Yet, he still helped in every way that he could.
+He still helped in every way that he could.
+Yet, he was simply overwhelmed with some issues.

 Truthfully, it got on my nerves too but she was my Mother, I loved her, and I’d do anything to help her.

-I love my brother, too, and I knew he would do anything to help Mom too if she recognized him.
-It’s disheartening and sad when they don’t: for them too.
+I love my brother, too, and I knew he would do anything to help Mom if she recognized him and asked for help.
+It’s disheartening, troubling and sad when they don’t recognize you as their child.
+But it’s sad for them too.

-If I had not taken Mom to live with me, he would have taken her to live with him in a second.
+If I had not taken Mom to live with me, my brother would have taken the lead.
+I have no doubt at all about that.
 His words were simply his way of saying, “Thank you.”
 Mom would be better off with me and I already knew that.

 Before you grow angry and stressed by the lack of family support, carefully examine the type of support you really need.
 If you aren’t clear about what you need, your siblings may see your complaints as nothing more than moaning and groaning.
 Ask for what you really need.
 Do you need financial support?
 Do you need respite time for yourself?
 Or do you need a listening ear when your family member’s behavior gets on your nerves.
 Ask for what you need, don’t give a long list of complaints that no one could fill.